bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 1: 00:00:46

-You put it on top of a 9 volt battery and then it has a USB port so you can charge your devices offline in a nuclear shelter etc.
+You put it on top of a 9-volt battery and then it has a USB port so you can charge your devices offline in a nuclear shelter etc.
-But they also have...

 Speaker 0: 00:00:57